NMiklu/Blunderbuss/README.md

 # Blunderbuss
-A Chess Engine that represents the gamestate of the chessboard using bitmaps
+A Chess Engine that represents the gamestate of the chessboard using bitboards.

 ## Goals
 - Make an efficient chess engine.